Japan Cabinet Members Voice Support for Bookstore Proposal; Minister Says Stores Offer Place to ‘Learn Diverse Values, Develop Creativity’

 In March last year, the Economy, Trade and Industry Ministry formed a team to promote bookstores and started implementing measures to support them.

-“Bookstores are suffering from fewer customers as people shift away from reading, delay in digital transformation in the bookstore and publishing industries, and the burden of introducing the cashless payment system,” said economy minister Yoji Muto.
-“It is necessary to take measures to address such challenges.”
+“Bookstores are suffering from fewer customers because of people shifting away from reading; delays in digital transformation in the bookstore and publishing industries; and the burden of introducing cashless payment systems,” said economy minister Yoji Muto.
+“It is necessary to take measures to address these challenges.”

 The government plans to draw up its own plan for revitalizing bookstores in cooperation with related government offices this spring.